-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 From: Councillor Mark Drury

 THAT Council sends a letter of congratulations to CASS on winning 2021 Premier's Multicultural Community Medal.

 CASS (Chinese Australian Services Society), a dedicated and passionate community services provider supporting the Australian multicultural community for 40 years, has won a 2021 Premier's Multicultural Community Medal.